AODocs can be configured to receive emails from library contributors and transform these emails into documents.

 Learn more: Optical Character Recognition in Google Drive

-- Folder destination (10): If you have folders defined on your library, you can select the folder you want to create the document in.
+- Destination folder: If you have folders defined on your library, you can select the folder you want to create the document in.

 Once your inbound email addresses are configured, you can use them to transform emails into documents.